Vince Kotchian's Complete GRE Math Guide

 The big picture:

-First, learn and practice math concepts at an easy level to make sure you know them (this page will show you how).
-I also highly recommend Prepswift.
+1. First, learn and practice math concepts at an easy level on Khan Academy (this page will show you how).
+I also highly recommend Gregmat's Prepswift.

-Drill concepts at a GRE level with the Manhattan 5-lb. book, as described in my study plans.
+2. Then, drill those concepts at a GRE level with my GRE Math Knight app and the Manhattan 5-lb. book, as described in my study plans.

 So, for example - let's say you learn the arithmetic concepts from Khan Academy or Prepswift.
 Then you can jump into doing the arithmetic chapters in the 5-lb. book.
+Learn quant strategies like choosing numbers and backsolving.
 And then you'll be ready to tackle some ETS questions involving arithmetic.
 All of the above is designed to prepare you to be able to do the ETS stuff in their books and practice tests - which, in turn, will enable you to ADAPT to the random, creative GRE questions that will appear on your screen when you take the real test.

 IMPORTANT: You must be willing to adjust if you're not able to do the material in front of you on a particular day.
 In other words, if you're not getting 80% or more of the questions right, either slow down or move to easier practice material, or both.
-This is common when people move from Khan Academy to the 5-lb. book / ETS, so don't feel bad if it happens to you.
 Skip the questions you can't do and come back to them.
-Try starting with the ETS Big Book (the old one with 27 tests) and then moving into the current ETS books.

 Here's what you'll learn on this page: